-Thank you for joining me for the fourth installment of Authoring Arrowheads’s 2020 Author Interview series.
+Thank you for joining me for the fifth installment of Authoring Arrowheads’s 2020 Author Interview series.
 For May, I’ll be interviewing young adult superhero fantasy and retelling author, Jes Drew.

 On the last Wednesday of each month in 2020, I will be hosting an author for an interview!
 These authors will range from indie friends I’ve made online to authors in my local area.
 Be sure to subscribe to never miss an interview!